 2018 has started at a real gallop, with few signs of momentum stalling.
 We’re now 10 years into nearly the longest bull market run on record.
 Whilst it is worth trying to enjoy things while they last, many of us have a cautious eye on a softening.

 Interestingly, the disparity between bonuses of top and bottom paid individuals has widened across the mid to senior levels.
 Top performers are receiving a disproportionate amount, with the lion’s share going to outperformers.
-Total comp for Analysts is fairly tightly banded, but as you head towards Senior Associate and VP, there is a widening gap in total compensation between top and bottom rated.
+Total compensation for Analysts is fairly tightly banded, but as you head towards Senior Associate and VP, there is a widening gap in total compensation between top and bottom rated.

-Regardless of pay, we’re seeing a lot of attrition at the junior end to the buyside and to careers outside of investment banking.
-This is backed by our recently released Millennial report, which found that 43% of graduates listed career progression as the most important consideration when deciding on a new opportunity, with only 8% listing salary as the most important.
+Regardless of pay, we’re seeing a lot of attrition at the junior end to the buy-side and to careers outside of investment banking.
+This is backed by our recently released Gen Z Hiring report, which found that 43% of graduates listed career progression as the most important consideration when deciding on a new opportunity, with only 8% listing salary as the most important.

 We’re working with many clients on attraction and retention strategies, and off the back of our recent research into Gen Z, our Graduate team have worked hard to evolve their attraction offering, ensuring that the candidate experience is as rich and interactive as possible.
 Graduate hiring is almost the only sure-fire way of guaranteeing you have a steady supply of high potential talent coming into your business.

 The shortage of talented and hard-working juniors remains, and we’ve seen and heard of plenty of buy-backs, counter offers, and in one instance (the first I’ve heard in the last decade) a candidate was offered a double promotion in response to their resignation – though in this case the candidate still chose to leave.

-In this hotter and fiercer market candidates have more options than ever.
+In this hotter and fiercer market, candidates have more options than ever.
 More emphasis should be placed on a positive candidate experience and employee satisfaction in order to attract and retain the best talent.
 Failure to get this right will not only affect your current hiring, but your future talent pipeline at the senior level.